fedbiomed/fedbiomed/docs/user-guide/researcher/experiment.md

 !!! info ""
     Custom aggregator classes should inherit from the base class <code>Aggregator</code> of Fed-BioMed.
 Please visit user guide for  [aggregators](./aggregation.md) for more information.

+!!! info "About Scaffold Aggregator"
+    `FedAverage` reflects only how local models sent back by `Nodes` are aggregated, whereas `Scaffold` also implement additional elements such as the `Optimizer` on `Researcher` side.
+Please note that currently only `FedAverage` is compatible with [`declearn`'s `Optimizers`](./../advanced-optimization).

 ### Node Selection Strategy
 Node selection Strategy is also one of the required arguments for the experiment.
 It is used for selecting nodes before each round of training.
 Since the strategy will be used for selecting nodes, thus, training data should be already set before setting any strategies.
 Then, strategy will be able to select among training nodes that are currently available regarding their dataset.